-Starting October 26, 2020, the University of Toronto required anyone coming to campus to complete a COVID-19 health screening by conducting a UCheck self-assessment each day before they visit.
+The University of Toronto requires anyone coming to campus to complete a COVID-19 health screening by conducting a UCheck self-assessment each day before they visit.
 More information, UCheck login, and offline forms can be found on the UCheck website.

-Starting July 7, 2020 the University of Toronto required individuals who are in a space in one of our buildings that is normally publicly accessible wear a non-medical mask or face covering.
+The University also requires individuals who are in one of our buildings, in a space that is normally publicly accessible, to wear a non-medical mask or face covering.
 Such spaces may include hallways, lobbies, elevators, meeting rooms, and other common use facilities to which the public normally has access.
-Toronto’s Medical Officer of Health has advised that this practice is “a necessary, recognized, practical and effective method” to limit the spread of COVID-19 and help protect the safety and well-being of the community.

 |Hours of Operation||People||Facility||Activities and Programs||COVID Transmission Prevention Measures Summary|